Mohamed Mahmoud graffiti: Types of graffiti

 Mohamed Mahmoud Street has been the site of wide range of graffiti, which has often drawn on and infused multiple artistic traditions from Egyptian history, such as Pharaonic, Islamic and contemporary, to engage in political and social commentary.

 This graffiti has included slogans of the Egyptian revolution, demands for the handover of power to civilians and an end to military rule.
 Qur'anic verses were also painted onto the walls in response to the rise of the Muslim Brotherhood, condemning sins such as pride, power-seeking and hypocrisy.
 Artists have used this space to create critical and comical renditions of authority figures, such Lieutenant Mahmoud Shinawi or the famous depiction of Field Marshal Tantawi and President Hosni Mubarak, as well as images celebrating revolutionary figures such as Sambo, Mina Danial and Sheikh Emad Effat.

 The violence experienced by protestors was also often depicted.
 This included violence committed against women, such as the blue bra scandal, as well as images of people wearing eye-patches, for example Lost Eyes by Ammar Abo Bakr and depictions of Ahmed Harara, a political activist who lost his second eye during the six days of clashes in November 2011.
-After many protestors were shot in the eye during these protests, the eye patch became a symbol of resistance to state violence.
+After many protesters were shot in the eye during these protests, the eye patch became a symbol of resistance to state violence.

 Some graffiti represented clashes with Copts in front of the TV building in Maspero in October 2011, the Maspero Massacre.